Sol-Llerena/PLPA/coding_challenge_6/coding_challenge_6.md

 our function to do using code inside {}.Finally we add the return() output of the function

-name\<-function(variable){code return()}
+name \<-function(variable){code return()}

-To write for loop in R, the common synthax 1.- for() 2. i common name or a varible 3. in (sequence we want to iterate) 4. {} to tell it what to do with that input 5. function 6.print or show the output in some way
+To write for loop in R, the common syntax - for() - i common name or a variable - in (sequence we want to iterate) - {} to tell it what to do with that input - function - print or show the output in some way

-for (i in sequence we want to iterate){ funtion output
+for (i in sequence we want to iterate){ function output}

-Load packages
+Loading packages

 ``` r
 library(readr)